EEL-competition/solution/phraseology/README.md

 - `preprocessed_data` contains modified corpi used in extraction scripts, extracted phraseology vectors

-- `cropped_data` contains the same as `preprocessed_data` but idioms and phrasal verbs that do not appear in the training data is filtered out
+- `cropped_data` contains the same as `preprocessed_data` but idioms and phrasal verbs that do not appear in the training data are filtered out

 - `notebooks` contains data preparation scripts, scripts for analysing results and polyssifier script